adamfeuer/ADS129x-tools/README.md

 converter chips.

 The ADS1299 is a 24-bit 8-channel ADC meant specifically for EEG, with a 24x programmable gain amplifier and much of the analog circuitry needed for EEG.
-It is capable of 16,000 samples per second at 24 bit resolution.
+It is capable of digitizing 16,000 samples per second at 24 bit resolution.
+The ADS1299-4 is a 4-channel version of the ADS1299; the ADS1299-6 is a 6-channel version.

 http://www.ti.com/product/ads1299